tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 2. Instructor Do: Mysticism of Machine Learning (15 min)

-Open the slides and highlight the following:
+Open the slideshow, [[navigate to section X]]] and highlight the following:

-* Define **machine learning** as an approach to programming that focuses on designing applications in a way that allows them to learn from their inputs and make adjustments based on their outputs.
+* Define **machine learning** as an approach to programming that focuses on designing applications in a way that allows them to learn from their inputs. and make adjustments based on their outputs.

   * A very raw way of thinking about **machine learning** is automated configuration; instead of having to configure inputs and manually make changes to an algorithm, **machine learning** programs automatically adapt to improve outcomes and predictions, as well as accuracy and precision.

 * Explain to students that because machine learning algorithms can learn on their own, developers do not need to worry about coding for every scenario.

-  * For example, instead of creating a 500 line if-else decision structure in order to identify if a transaction is fraudulent, where every price range and product category is evaluated, a machine learning algorithm can review all transactions ever made by an account owner, classify and cluster transactions, and then predict whether or not the most recent transaction is fraudulent.
+  * For example, rather than creating a 500 line if-else decision structure to identify if a transaction is fraudulent and evaluating every price range and product category, a machine learning algorithm can review all of the account owner's transactions, classify and cluster them, and predict whether or not the most recent transaction is fraudulent.

-* Emphasize that machine learning, in a nutshell, is just developing a statistical or algorithmic model of the data that can be used to make predictions or decisions about new data automatically.
+* Emphasize that, in a nutshell, machine learning is about developing a statistical or algorithmic model of data that can be used automatically to make predictions or decisions about new data.

-* Explain that machine learning algorithms have been transforming a range of industries, including finance, healthcare, agriculture, marketing, homeland security, and space exploration, to name a few. **Machine learning** is being used to predict
+* Explain that machine learning algorithms have transformed a range of industries, including finance, healthcare, agriculture, marketing, homeland security, and space exploration, to name a few.

+**Machine learning** is being used to predict:

   * Loan eligibility